-By the end of 1959, the Snowy Scheme will supply the Murrumbidgee River with approximately 530,000 acre feet per annum of additional water, by diversions from the Eucumbene and the Upper Tooma Rivers.
+By the end of 1959, the Snowy Scheme will supply the Murrumbidgee River with approximately 300,000 acre feet per annum of additional water and by 1962 this amount will have increased to 500,000 acre feet per annum.
 Ultimately the scheme will provide approximately 1,818,000 acre feet per annum of additional regulated water of which 1,020,000 acre feet will go to the Murrumbidgee and 798,000 acre feet per annum to the Murray.

 The New South Wales Department of Public Works, on behalf of the Authority, is supervising the construction of the Adaminaby Dam, for which a contract was let in May, 1956.
+Construction of the dam was sufficiently advanced to permit closure of the diversion tunnel gates on 22nd June, 1957 and the waters of the Eucumbene River are now being stored for later use through the Tumut Power Stations.
 The Department of Main Roads and the Snowy River Shire are reconstructing over 90 miles of existing roads.
-Construction is now in progress on the 14 mile Eucumbene- Tumut Tunnel, Tumut Pond Dam, the 8,000 feet pressure tunnel leading to Station T1, and on Station T1 itself.
-Designs are in progress for the Tooma-Tumut Diversion, tenders for the construction of which will be called about the end of 1956, and also for the T2 Project, construction of which will commence about one year later.
+Construction is now in progress on the 14 mile Eucumbene-Tumut Tunnel, Tumut Pond Dam, the 8,000 feet pressure tunnel leading to Station T1, and on Station T1 itself.
+Designs for the Tooma-Tumut Diversion, the T2 Project and the Murrumbidgee-Eucumbene Diversion were sufficiently advanced to permit the calling of tenders for these works before the end of 1957.